Tempi'po'op (Rock Writing) Trail

 The trail offers multiple views into

 the Santa Clara River gorge.
-Photos January 11, 2008.
+Photo January 11, 2008.
 Trail system

 explored by Bruce and Jackie.

-mile of very fun semi-technical riding.
-This central trail connects to
+stuff.
+There's a mile of very fun semi-technical riding.

-Elevation at the western (Anasazi Valley) trailhead is 3000 feet.
+The western (Anasazi Valley) trailhead is at 3000 feet elevation.
+The

 To the north are red cliffs and eroded skirted mesas, with